SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 3. Set the **Region** slicer to **Select All**.

-    *When pinning visuals to a dashboard, they will use the current filter context.
+    >**Note**: When pinning visuals to a dashboard, they will use the current filter context.
 Once pinned, the filter context cannot be changed.
-For time-based filters, it’s a better idea to use a relative date slicer (or, Q&A using a relative time-based question).*
+For time-based filters, it’s a better idea to use a relative date slicer (or, Q&A using a relative time-based question).

 4. To create a dashboard and pin a visual, hover the cursor over the S**ales and Profit Margin by Month** (column/line) visual, and select the **pushpin**.